 In a virtual, online meeting called an online video conference, two or more people can communicate in real time over an audio and video chat.
 The culture of remote labor has spread due to the epidemic.
-Meeting online has become increasingly common in modern society as a result.
-Did you know that creating your own conferencing application is simple?
+Want to create your own video conferencing app for Android is simple?
+Here is a brief guide on how to quickly build an Android online conferencing application with ZEGOCLOUD UIKits.

 Additionally, since the business logic is integrated with the user interface, you can modify UI components to add or remove features.